-338 In the competition, there are three kinds of final round tasks: task-based, attack-based, and penetration testing.
+332 In the competition, there are three kinds of final round tasks: task-based, attack-based, and penetration testing.

-339 Department of the Treasury, "U.S. Treasury Sanctions Russia's Defense-Industrial Base, the Russian Duma and Its Members, and Sberbank CEO," Treasury.gov, (March 24, 2022), https://home.treasury.gov/news/press-releases/jy0677; "Britain imposes sanctions on Russian drone manufacturer Kronstadt," India Today, (March 26, 2022), https://www.indiatoday.in/world/russia-ukraine-war/story/britain-impose-sanction-on-russian-drone-manufacturer-1929797-2022-03-26. - Dmitry Sklyarov, the head of the application research department at Positive Technologies, the U.S.-sanctioned cybersecurity company that supports Russian intelligence community cyber operations.
-In July 2001, the United States arrested Sklyarov while visiting Las Vegas for his creation and publication of software to circumvent protections on copyrighted material under the U.S. Digital Millennium Copyright Act (DMCA) and helping his then-employer, Elcom Ltd, to do so.340 In exchange for cooperation with the U.S. government, he returned to Russia.
-The Russian government refused to investigate his activities because, according to state media, his actions were not illegal under Russian law.341 - Ekaterina Starostina, a consultant for the Bank of Russia. - Andrey Masalovic, the CEO of Lavina Puls. - Vladimir Yeliseyev, the CEO of the Research and Advanced Developments Center for JSC InfoTeCS, otherwise known as "Infotecs," the U.S.-sanctioned, Russian cybersecurity company in January 2022 for enabling the activities of malicious Russian cyber actors. - Natalia Kasperskaya, president of the InfoWatch group and former co-founder and CEO of Kaspersky Lab. - Alexander Golubev, director of information security at PJSC VimpelCom, one of the largest telecommunications companies in Russia. - Vitaly Zadorozhny, the chief information officer at U.S.-sanctioned bank Alfa-Bank and the former director of the cybersecurity lab at U.S.-sanctioned bank Sberbank.342
+333 Department of the Treasury, "U.S. Treasury Sanctions Russia's Defense-Industrial Base, the Russian Duma and Its Members, and Sberbank CEO," Treasury.gov, (March 24, 2022),

+- Ekaterina Starostina, a consultant for the Bank of Russia. - Andrey Masalovic, the CEO of Lavina Puls. - Vladimir Yeliseyev, the CEO of the Research and Advanced Developments Center for JSC InfoTeCS, otherwise known as "Infotecs," the U.S.-sanctioned, Russian cybersecurity company in January 2022 for enabling the activities of malicious Russian cyber actors. - Natalia Kasperskaya, president of the InfoWatch group and former co-founder and CEO of Kaspersky Lab. - Alexander Golubev, director of information security at PJSC VimpelCom, one of the largest telecommunications companies in Russia. - Vitaly Zadorozhny, the chief information officer at U.S.-sanctioned bank Alfa-Bank and the former director of the cybersecurity lab at U.S.-sanctioned bank Sberbank.336

 Skylarov offers an interesting case study.
 The U.S. government had him in custody two decades ago.
 Yet, once he cooperated with the investigation into his and his employer's criminal activity, he returned to Russia where he now leads a research arm of a company sanctioned for supporting the cyber operations and capability development of the Russian intelligence community.
 He also is active in the CTF competitions that build up the Russian cybersecurity talent base.
 The FSB, GRU, and other security organs recruit their own hackers at such events.
+There are other CTFs in Russia, though it is unclear if they are used by the intelligence community for recruitment, and if so, how much.